SyrkavanKuppenveld/progressierups/README.md

 *Short Descriptions*
 _Algorithm_
 - Random:
-&nbsp;&nbsp;&nbsp;&nbsp;The order of the connections is random and the next position of the path is generated randomly.
+    - The order of the connections is random and the next position of the path is generated randomly.
 - Greedy:
-&nbsp;&nbsp;&nbsp;&nbsp;Chooses the step with the lowest Manhattan Distance, if multiple steps with the lowest Manhattan Distance, chooses one of these randomly.
+    - Chooses the step with the lowest Manhattan Distance, if multiple steps with the lowest Manhattan Distance, chooses one of these randomly.
 - Greedy LookAhead:
-&nbsp;&nbsp;&nbsp;&nbsp;Inherits functionality from the Greedy algorithm, but also looks 4 steps ahead when chosing a next step.
+    - Inherits functionality from the Greedy algorithm, but also looks 4 steps ahead when chosing a next step.
 If multiple steps are equally favourable, it chooses one of these randomly.
 - Hillclimber:
-&nbsp;&nbsp;&nbsp;&nbsp;Acquires a start state from the Random algorithm and randomly chooses the connection that is to be altered.
+    - Acquires a start state from the Random algorithm and randomly chooses the connection that is to be altered.
 Builts the new path with an inherited function og the Greedy LookAhead algorithm.
 - Restart Hillclimber:
-&nbsp;&nbsp;&nbsp;&nbsp;Runs the Hillclimber multiple times in a row.
+    - Runs the Hillclimber multiple times in a row.

 _Heuristics_
 - Social Map